-When a magazine goes digital and becomes an app, or a web magazine, it becomes alive.
-And that’s scary for some publishers.
+When a magazine goes digital and becomes a web magazine, it becomes alive.
+And that’s scary for some legacy publishers.
 Suddenly, ads become more valuable to advertisers because they can be clicked.
-Content becomes more rich because it can also be hyperlinked to references and authors on the web.
-Live content can be embedded with video in magazines so the editorial content doesn’t stop at the final publish date.
+Content becomes richer because it can be hyperlinked to references and authors on the web.
+Live content can be embedded with video in magazines and the editorial content doesn’t necessarily stop at the final publish date.

-And if you’re not ready for that kind of transition or development project, then your magazine has suddenly become ancient.
+And if you’re not ready for that kind of transition, then your magazine may risk becoming ancient.

 It used to be that sharing vertical video branded you an amateur, but not anymore.
-Startups are specializing in it, publishers are pushing it out, and consumers are, well, consuming it, according to TheMediaBriefing.com.
+Startups are specializing in it, publishers are pushing it out, and consumers are, well, consuming it.

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

-However, there are lots of easy and hard video options out there that need less cuts and editing.
-Listed from least effort to most, here are some ideas for how to add video in magazines, whether through a digital app or your magazine website:
+There are lots of easy and hard video options out there that need fewer cuts and editing.
+Listed from least effort to most, here are some ideas for how to add video to your magazine website, or even your magazine app if you have one:

 - Single-cut interviews